Install from CRANinstall.packages("data.table")

 since they hamper interoperability and reproducibility.
 We’ll hence concentrate

 on common open-source file types below.
-We’ll make an exception for .dta given
+We’ll make an exception for .dta

 our target audience, but we still recommend avoiding it if possible.
 Note that